Shopping Morocco, A Trying Tale of Two Carpets

-There is a lot to say about Morocco, the guidebooks do a good job of filling you in on how to get there, where to stay, what to eat and see, and generally most of what they tell you is true.
 Although we spent time in Marrakesh, Meknes, Casablanca, Rabat and Tangier, all with their own brand of charm and interest, it is to Fes that I would return.

-Modern and History Collide in Fes
+Modern and History Collide in Fes.

-Getting to Fès, the second largest city in Morocco, can be a long but interesting journey.
-The roads have been newly paved, so it’s a comfortable ride where you can see the fertile countryside, the many rag tag villages and towns, and the people who watch impassively as you speed by.
+The roads have been newly paved, so it’s a comfortable ride where you can see the fertile countryside, the many ragtag villages and towns, and the people who watch impassively as you speed by.

 On October 21, 2010, I wrote this in my journal: